How to Start A Blog for Business

 Please also note: Your hosting company can help you with many things relating to hosting your website.
 They will not design it for you, or show you how to design it.
 They will not complete updates on your blog, or fix rogue code, broken themes or broken plugins.
 This isn't part of your hosting plan.
 Tech support will be limited to your hosting issues and not your blog or website issues.
 Some hosting companies will offer you a paid upgrade for these services.

-Selecting a domain name for your blog.
+Selecting a domain name for your blog or website.

 If hosting is the land that your virtual presence is built upon, your domain name is your door number of your house; it's what people type in to find you.
 Some people use their own name (they're a personal brand) and others use their company name (a business brand).
 A smaller group of people use a keyword in their domain name which helps boost their findability online.